August 31, 2022

-￼A Victory for Affordability: Student Spending on Course Materials Declines 22% During the 2021-2022 Academic Year
+Publisher Affordability Campaigns Deliver Decline in Student Spending on College Course Materials During 2021-2022 Academic Year

 Freedom of Choice: Providing Faculty and Students with Options

 “Higher education publishers have continued to focus on both quality and affordability, and the results have been remarkable,” commented Kelly Denson, Vice President, Education Policy and Programs, AAP.
-“Even as student spending on course materials has declined during the past decade — dropping a substantial 44% — publishers have dramatically expanded their offerings, providing high-quality content and courseware within delivery models like Inclusive Access, and print rental in addition to other formats like digital, loose leaf print, custom solutions, and individual learning apps.
-The result gives both faculty and students the freedom and flexibility to choose the materials that work best for them.”
+“Student spending on course materials has declined during the past decade — dropping a substantial 44 to 48 percent — publishers have dramatically expanded their offerings, providing high-quality content and courseware within delivery models like Inclusive Access, and rental options in addition to digital, loose leaf print, and individual learning apps.
+The result gives both faculty and students the freedom and flexibility to choose the materials that work best for their financial and academic needs.”

-Student Monitor conducts hour-long, one-on-one, on campus intercept interviews among 1,412 four-year, full-time undergraduates attending 94 representative colleges and universities.
+The Student Monitor findings are the result of hour-long, one-on-one, on campus intercept interviews conducted among 1,412 four-year, full time undergraduates attending 94 representative colleges and universities.